LaputanMachines/website/_posts/2019-04-30-services-as-a-software-substitute.md

 ---
-title: SaaSS: How to Openly Steal From Your Customers
+title: How to Openly Steal From Your Customers With SaaSS
 author: Michael Bassili
 layout: post
 tags: Programming